-NJPAC Stage Exchange: A new play by Stephen Fredericks
+NJPAC Stage Exchange: A Better Place to Be by Stephen Fredericks

 A new work by playwright Stephen Fredericks will be given a dramatic reading as part of the fourth season of NJPAC Stage Exchange, presented by NJPAC in collaboration with the New Jersey Theatre Alliance.